mohanadpro/school-time-table/README.md

 * HTML used to construct the elements involved in building the mock terminal in the browser

-## Tools:
----
-* VSCode was used as the main tool to write and edit code.
-* Git was used for the version control of the website.
-* GitHub was used to host the code of the website.

 ## Testing
 ---
 * All clear, no errors found except two functions, because they have a long name when passing through [CI Python Linter](https://pep8ci.herokuapp.com/#)